tsekeres/pet-adoption/README.md

 README is completed with:

-Name of the Project
+Name of the Project:
+Pet Adoption

-Overview of the project
+Overview of the project:
+Single Page Application showing numerous pet cards.
+Each card it designated by species and shows information about each animal.
+These cards can be sorted and viewed by species or all together.
+These animals are up for adoption and can be selected and taken out of circulation by selecting the Adopted! button.

-Link to your wireframes/prototype
+Link to your wireframes/prototype:
+N/A

 Link to the deployed project (will learn in week 5)